But apart from this, the canvas can be used as additional entropy in the web browser's fingerprinting and used for

-This is the first live demo of the Canvas Fingerprinting.
-Below you can see if HTML5 Canvas is supported in your web browser and check whether this technique can keep track of you.
-In addition our little continuing research will show how realy unique and persistent canvas fingerprint in real life, and whether your signature in our database (we don't collecting anything right here!).
+This is the first in the wild PoC of the Canvas Fingerprinting.
+Below you can see if the Canvas is supported in your web browser and check whether this technique can keep track of you.
+In addition a little continuing research will show how realy unique and persistent Canvas Fingerprint in real life, and whether your signature in BrowserLeaks database (nothing is collected right here!).

 Canvas Support in Your Browser